-Most patients will be seen either on the day of surgery or the night before.
-If you have had problems with Anaesthesia in the past, if there is a family history of significant anaesthetic problems or if you have significant medical problems you should see your Anaesthetist at an earlier time.
-Your Gynaecologist may refer you or you can make an appointment yourself by ringing 8273 5600.
+Most patients will be seen by their Anaesthetist either on the day of surgery or the night before.
+If you have had problems with anaesthesia in the past, if there is a family history of significant anaesthetic problems, or if you have significant medical problems, you should see your Anaesthetist at an earlier time.
+Your Gynaecologist may refer you or you can make an appointment personally by ringing 8273 5666.

 Fasting prior to surgery is necessary to reduce the risk of inhaling stomach contents.
 You should not have any solids for at least 6 hours prior to surgery.
 Clear fluids may be consumed up to 2 hours prior to surgery.

 This means solids up until 2am and a glass of water or cordial (not milk, tea, coffee or orange juice) may be consumed before 6 am if your surgery is in the morning, or a light breakfast up until 7am and clear fluids up until 11am if your surgery is in the afternoon.

 Pre-medication is medicine which is used to reduce anxiety prior to surgery.
 With current anaesthetic practice only those patients who feel particularly anxious receive a pre-med.
 The drugs most commonly used are Temazepam or Midazolam – short acting sedative drugs related to Valium.
 This is given in a liquid or tablet form, taken orally.
 Day surgery patients recover more rapidly without a pre-med.

 Anaesthetic Techniques for Gynaecological Surgery: